FAIRplus/the-fair-cookbook/content/recipes/accessibility.md

 ---

-This Chapter is dedicated to FAIRification processes which focus on improving the description of the conditions of access and use of datasets.
+This chapter is dedicated to the `practices`, `processes`, `services` and other `resources` necessary to improve the description of the conditions of access and use of data.

-This will cover topics such as:

-1. Data Transfer Agreements
-2. Communication Protocols for Data Access
+Browse existing recipes, and bear in mind that this is a ‘live resource’, and recipes are added and improved, iteratively, in an open manner.

+If you want to contribute follow the [instruction][link_contribute] provided, or contact us at [fairplus-cookbook@elixir-europe.org](mailto:fairplus-cookbook@elixir-europe.org).

 ---